Ten New Songs: Cover recordings

-Eric Burdon, Katie Melua, Till Brönner and Edo Zanki have recorded cover version's of "In My Secret Life".
+Eric Burdon, Katie Melua, Till Brönner and Edo Zanki have recorded cover versions of "In My Secret Life".
 Luciana Souza recorded a version of "Here It Is" on her album The New Bossa Nova.
 Jonathan Richman recorded a version of "Here It Is" for his 2008 album Because Her Beauty Is Raw & Wild.

-"A Thousand Kisses Deep" was used in the movie The Good Thief, in the 2010 French movie Le bruit des glaçons, and in Season 3 of the TV Series Veronica Mars.
+"A Thousand Kisses Deep" was used in the movie The Good Thief, the 2010 French movie Le bruit des glaçons, and in Season 3 of the TV Series Veronica Mars.
 It was also covered by Chris Botti in his album of the same name in 2003, and by Till Brönner and Dieter Ilg on their album Nightfall in 2018.

 "That Don't Make It Junk" was covered live by Widespread Panic three times in 2011.
 "Alexandra Leaving" was covered by Canadian singer Patricia O'Callaghan on her fifth solo album, Matador: The Songs of Leonard Cohen, in late 2011.
 It has also been covered by Anne Hills and Allan Olsen.
 "The Land of Plenty" was used in the 2004 movie Land of Plenty directed by Wim Wenders.
 German punk singer Nina Hagen covered "By the Rivers Dark" with German lyrics by Ton Steine Scherben-member Misha B. Schoeneberg as "Am dunklen Fluss" for the 2014 cover collection Poem - Leonard Cohen in deutscher Sprache.
 Molly Johnson covered "Boogie Street" on her 2018 album Meaning to Tell Ya.